TVMA About Us

 - Delineating responsibilities in matters of auto sales and service.

 - Mediation of disputes between couples who wish to continue to remain a couple.

 Mediators have training to assist everyone to find ways to transform conflict into a positive, constructive avenue to a more fruitful and serene future relationship.Mediation is intended to facilitate communication between people and find solutions through clarifying needs and exploring options that best meet the unique situation and circumstances.

 TVMA is made up of an eclectic group of non-lawyer and lawyer mediators with diverse backgrounds.
 Members collaborate to provide better mediation skills and practices to the East Tennessee community.

 Tennessee Valley Mediation Association is a 501(c) non-profit organization with the mission to provide Rule 31 mediation training and continuous education for existing and prospective professionals wanting to perform mediation services.
 The TVMA offers Rule 31 training in civil and family law.

 The Tennessee Valley Mediation Association has two distinct missions: to foster high quality mediation and to promote mediation as an alternative dispute resolution process.
 TVMA is an inclusive organization that welcomes all supporters of mediation and alternative dispute resolution practices.

 TVMA Strategic Plan

-The TVMA will host monthly hour long presentations from September through May on particular mediation subjects, including peer reviews of actual cases and Simulation Saturdays (see Sim Sat. mission statement) where cases will be role played and discussed.
-Continuing education credit will be available for each program as appropriate under the guidelines of the Tennessee AOC and the CLE Commission.
+The TVMA will host monthly hour long presentations year round on particular mediation subjects.
+Continuing education credit will be available for each program as appropriate for attorneys and Rule 31 mediators under the guidelines of the Tennessee AOC and the CLE Commission.